rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    :width: 200 px
    :align: center

-   Polarised Bachet weak ranking result
+   Polarised Bachet partial ranking result

-In :numref:`weakBachetpol` the nine performance records are grouped into four performance equivalence classes.
-The resulting *partial ranking* is highly correlated with the common determinated part of the given outranking digraph *g* (+0.806, see Line 15) leading to a *relational equivalence* supported by a criteria significance majority of 57%. we recover above a partial ranking very similar to the previous ranking consensus obtained from of all four *ranking-by-scoring* results (see :numref:`rankingConsensusFigure`).
+The resulting *partial ranking* is highly correlated with the common determinated part of the given outranking digraph *g* (+0.806) leading to a *relational equivalence* with the given outranking digraph *g* supported by a criteria significance majority of 57% (see Lines 9-11 above).

+We recover with the *Bachet* ranking rule a ranking consensus actually very similar to the previous consensus obtained from of all four *ranking-by-scoring* results (see :numref:`rankingConsensusFigure`).

 As the :py:class:`~transitiveDigraphs.PartialBachetRanking` constructor uses by default the *polarised* version of the *Bachet* rule, the partial ranking result obtained in :numref:`weakBachetpol` represents in fact a ranking consensus respecting the actual **transitive parts** of the given outranking digraph (see :ref:`the advanced topic <Bachet-Tutorial-label>` dedicated to the *Bachet* ranking rules).
 The :py:class:`~transitiveDigraphs.PartialBachetRanking` now provides a **Polarised == False** flag allowing to use instead the **valued** version of the *Bachet* rule.

 .. code-block:: pycon
    :caption: Valued Bachet weak ranking result
-   :name: weakBachet4
+   :name: weakBachet5
-   :emphasize-lines: 1-2,5-8,11,13
+   :emphasize-lines: 1,5-8,11,13

    >>> wbv = PartialBachetRanking(g,Polarised=False,
    ...            randomized=100,seed=1,maxNbrOfRankings=5)